Aletheia: What Makes RLVR For Code Verifiers Tick?: Alternate Reward Formulations

 \section{Alternate Reward Formulations}

 Shaping the reward during RL training is a crucial decision, and numerous proposals for optimal reward functions have been made in prior work.
-We experiment with four reward formulations at $7$B model scale and pick the best-performing one for our final training runs.
+We experiment with four reward formulations at \texttt{7B} model scale and pick the best-performing one for our final training runs.
 The rewards used are as follows: \begin{itemize}[leftmargin=*, noitemsep] \item \textbf{Pairwise Exact Match (PairEM)}.
-The simplest formulation - Given two candidates, we prompt the verifier to indicate its preference with a single token (A or B) within $\texttt{\\boxed\{\}}.$ \item \textbf{Pairwise Scores (PairSc)}.
+The simplest formulation.
+Given two candidates, we prompt the verifier to indicate its preference with a single token (A or B) within $\texttt{\\boxed\{\}}.$ \item \textbf{Pairwise Scores (PairSc)}.
 This reward is taken from the JudgeLRM paper~\citep{DBLP:journals/corr/abs-2503-01307}.
-The verifier outputs scores on a scale of $0-10$ for both candidate codes, and the reward is shaped based on accuracy, confidence, and format. \item \textbf{Listwise Exact Match (ListEM)}.
+The verifier outputs scores on a scale of \texttt{0-10} for both candidate codes, and the reward is shaped based on accuracy, confidence, and format. \item \textbf{Listwise Exact Match (ListEM)}.
 A modified version of PairEM with between two and five candidates \item \textbf{Listwise Scores (ListSc)}.
-The verifier outputs scores out of $10$ for each candidate, similar to PairSc.
-If the correct code is assigned the highest score, we assign a reward of $+1$, and award a bonus of $+1$ if this score is $10$ \end{itemize} Both listwise rewards are loosely based on DeepSeek-GRM~\citep{liu2025inferencetimescalinggeneralistreward}, adopted to our setting.
+The verifier outputs scores on a \texttt{10}-point scale for each candidate, similar to PairSc.
+If the correct code is assigned the highest score, we assign a reward of \texttt{+1} and a bonus of \texttt{+1} if this score is \texttt{10}. \end{itemize} Both listwise rewards are loosely based on DeepSeek-GRM~\citep{liu2025inferencetimescalinggeneralistreward}, adapted to our setting.
 For PairSc and ListSc, we use the pass rate of both codes as an indication of their quality.
-Since one of the codes is always correct, one of the scores outputted by the model should always be $10$.
-We train these models using GRPO in the same manner as described in the main paper, and present the results in \cref{tab: alternate-rewards}.
+Since one of the codes is always correct, one of the scores outputted by the model should always be \texttt{10}.
+We train these models using GRPO as described in the main paper and present the results in \cref{tab: alternate-rewards}.

 We find that relatively simple ListEM works best, followed by PairSc.

-Moreover, we find that our claims about inference-time scaling trends hold even for alternative reward formulations, failing to yield significant gains in any setting.
+Moreover, we find that inference-time scaling trends hold even for these alternative reward formulations, providing limited benefits.
+This is also consistent with prior work that finds RLVR tends to sharpen the output distribution of models~\citep{yueDoesReinforcementLearning2025}.